deephealthproject/eddl/docs/sphinx/source/installation/build-options.rst

     conda env create -f environment.yml
     conda activate eddl

-If you decide to manually install the dependencies in your system, make sure they are at standard paths:
+If you decide to manually install these dependencies in your system (make sure they are at standard paths):

 .. code::